Friday, June 26, 2020

 I had high hopes for Atari's SuperSystem but there is very little to separate this conversion from the original.
 Sure, the graphics have been improved using rugged landscapes so the river is more interesting thanks to the contours of the shoreline.
 This design works well and helps pilots like me to survive longer, which is great because there are now lots of extra enemies.
 Plus what's better than blasting a bridge just as a tank is crossing over?

 Sadly, I preferred the controls of the original but I'm not entirely sure why.
-The 5200 lacked something and God only knows how I'd cope using the machine's analogue stick!
+The 5200 lacked something and God only knows how I'd cope using the machine's analog stick!
 Don't get me wrong, this is a great conversion but something about the original kept dragging me back and I cannot say the same for the 5200.
 Close, but no cigar.

 - ATARI ST -